emh-Jo-Shinner/email-verify-api-docs/docs/data-dictionary.rst

 	The maximum total length of a reverse-path or forward-path is 256 characters (including the punctuation and element separators) (http://tools.ietf.org/html/rfc5321#section-4.5.3.1.3)

 :InvalidCharacterInSequence:
-	Invalid cahracter in email address.
+	Invalid character in email address.

 :InvalidEmptyQuotedWord:
 	Invalid Empty Quoted Word.